 If you look at the outpatient therapy benefits, you’ll see that there are many advantages to this form of treatment, not the least of which is the chance to start feeling normal again.
 However, there are some cons as well, including the need for more careful consideration to avoid relapse triggers.

 As the name implies, inpatient treatment is when a person resides full time at a treatment facility.
 Typically, these stays last a few weeks to a couple of months, depending upon the severity of the addiction and the willingness of the participant.
-Inpatient treatment is often called “residential treatment” and different facilities have slightly different structures to their programs.
+Medical professionals may also call inpatient treatment “residential treatment” and different facilities have slightly different structures to their programs.

 - Treatment is done under 24-hour supervision by trained professionals and therapists;